mrvishalg2004/ATC-Client-Hub/README.md

 1. Ensure MongoDB and Resend env vars are configured.
 2. Run `npm run dev` and submit the form on the landing page.
-3. Check MongoDB Compass (database `ats`, collection `clients`) to confirm the document was created.
+3. Check MongoDB Atlas (database `campusconnect`, collection `clients`) to confirm the document was created.
 4. Verify that the configured `NOTIFICATION_EMAIL` inbox received the Resend email.
 If not, inspect the terminal logs for `Failed to send signup notification` errors.

 ## Troubleshooting